jonstokes/shootercontrol/proposal.md

 If a licensed shooter is convicted of a crime involving a gun, then the network that they were a member of at the time the crime was committed is automatically disbanded, and all of the licenses that network has issued are immediately invalidated.
 This means that all of the network’s members will need to join a new network and go through a one-year waiting period before they can handle a gun again.

+If at any point the number of members in the network drops below 5 for any reason, the network is disbanded and all the licenses it has issued are invalidated.

 An individual can belong to only one network at a time, and can belong to no more than four successive shooter networks over the course of his or her lifetime.
 If you’re on your fourth network and you lose your license (i.e. the network was dissolved, or it voted you out), then you’re done.
 You can never legally touch a firearm again.

 If a shooter is over the age of 18 and is either unlicensed or has a valid licensed that has lapsed more than three years ago (i.e. he or she has had plenty of time to join a new network and get re-licensed), then simple possession (the standard legal definition) of firearms is a felony for that person.
 (The point here is that if don’t stay on top of your license, then you eventually lose even the right to possess, along with the right to handle/touch a gun.)